 The IVR is tailored to patients’ respective prescriptions.
 Patients can call the hospital at any time and receive information on their dosage, possible side effects and why they should take their medications.

 The project initiated in July 2014 while pilot testing was completed in December 2015.
-During 2016, data analysis and reporting was concluded with early favorable results.
-A larger, multicenter trial is planned for Bolta Parcha.
+During 2016, data analysis and reporting was concluded with early favourable results.
+A larger, multicentre trial is planned for Bolta Parcha.

 Bolta Parcha was fully-funded by the Baylor College of Medicine Center for Globalization on grants awarded to a team of international AKU alumnus, Dr Salim Virani; national AKU alumnus, Dr Ayeesha Kamran Kamal; and a team of biomedical engineers and design developers from AKDN dHRC.